Lisinopril/hydrochlorothiazide

-Lisinopril/hydrochlorothiazide, sold under the brand name Zestoretic among others, is a fixed-dose combination medication used for the treatment of high blood pressure.
+Lisinopril/hydrochlorothiazide, sold under the brand name Zestoretic among others, is a fixed-dose combination medication used for the treatment of high blood pressure (hypertension).
 It contains lisinopril, an ACE inhibitor, and hydrochlorothiazide, a diuretic.
 Typically, it becomes an option once a person is doing well on the individual components.
 It is taken by mouth.

 Common side effects include dizziness, headache, cough, and feeling tired.
 Severe side effects may include angioedema and low blood pressure.
 Use during pregnancy may harm the baby.